FAQ

 Where does my donation to Guard Support go? (i.e. operations vs. programming)?

 100% of the donations from the public go to the financial assistance and programming that directly benefits the families.
-The founders of GSMA have committed sufficient funds for the operations of GSMA for the next several years.
+The founders of Guard Support have committed sufficient funds for the operations of the organization for the next several years.

 Does Guard Support have any political or religious affiliation?